 Auguszt Buda (Fény utca)

-Known as the "Gerbeaud of Buda," Auguszt is an upscale pastry shop and a Budapest landmark.
-The family operation dates back to 1870 and is currently helmed by the fourth generation: 73-year-old József Auguszt, donning a chef's hat, still mans the cashier on most days.
-Auguszt has been through thick and thin in the past 150 years — during the Communist era (1947-1989), for example, the business was nationalized and the family deported to the Hungarian countryside.
+Known as the "Gerbeaud of Buda," Auguszt is a pastry shop and a Budapest landmark.
+The family operation dates back to 1870 and is currently helmed by the fourth generation: 74-year-old József Auguszt, donning a chef's hat, still mans the cashier on most days.
+Auguszt has been through thick and thin in the past 150 years – during the Communist era (1947-1989), for example, the business was nationalized and the family deported to the Hungarian countryside.
 In 1957, they were granted a small space from which grew out the current premises.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).